 The City of Toronto is inviting residents and local businesses to learn about and provide feedback on proposed parking, road safety and streetscaping improvements along Ossington Avenue, from Dundas Street West to Queen Street West.
 These improvements aim to enhance safety for all road users, including pedestrians and people who cycle, take transit or drive, and to improve the public realm.

-The project proposes removing peak-hour parking restrictions on Ossington Avenue, which would allow for full-time parking in the curb lanes.
+The project is proposing to remove peak-hour parking restrictions on Ossington Avenue, which would allow for full-time parking and sections of widened sidewalk in the curb lanes.
 There would be one vehicle travel lane in each direction with dedicated turn lanes at Dundas Street West and Queen Street West.
 The travel lanes would be widened to meet City standards and make it safer for people cycling and larger vehicles like buses and ambulances to travel along the corridor.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this page.
 If you require alternate formats or need assistance understanding our maps, drawings or any other content, please contact us at 416-397-5559 or email kelly.rahardja@toronto.ca

-Limited pedestrian space: Ossington Avenue is one of the most vibrant and pedestrian heavy streets in the city but has limited space and seating for pedestrians.
-This project provides an opportunity to expand and improve the public realm.
+Limited pedestrian space: Ossington Avenue is one of the most vibrant and pedestrian-heavy streets in the city, yet many sections have narrow and obstructed sidewalks, and pedestrian boulevards lack amenities to support the high volume of pedestrian activity.
+This presents an opportunity to reallocate space to better support safety for all road users and enhance the public realm.

 Roadway Space